2008-2018 Dodge Grand Caravan

 Dodge Grand Caravan rear speaker, located behind the side panel (Crutchfield Research Photo)

 The Caravan’s rear speakers are 6" x 9" models located on the mid-rear side panels.
-They’re very easy to access and replace; you only need to pry off the speaker grilles to get to them.
+They’re very easy to access and replace, since you only need to pry off the speaker grilles to get to them.
 Aftermarket 6" x 9" speakers fit right in, but you can also install 5-1/4" or 6-1/2" speakers using mounting brackets.

 A pair of rear pillar tweeters was included as a part of the premium stereo package.
 They’re hard to reach and harder to replace.
 A fair amount of trim must be removed to access the tweeter location, where you’ll find 2-1/2" tweeters clipped into the factory bracket.
 If you want to replace them with aftermarket units, you’ll have to fabricate a new bracket.
 We suggest leaving them where they are.